grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 Saturday day, but there is a small window available for a bit of birding early on the Saturday morning.

-Pronoun guidance: AB1's sneaks out.
+Pronoun guidance: AB1 flies solo.
 This post covers the events of April 21-22, 2018.

 #### An early start